CBE544/Intro_Chestnut/README.md

 # Introduction to Chestnut
-## X-forwarding software you need before login
+## Software you need to have on your computer before login
 ### Mac OSX
 Download and install: